djfoote/haskell-workshop-2014/README.md

 ```

 There are several things going on here.
 The first thing we see is a type variable `a`.
 That means BinTree is actually a **type constructor**.
 The type of a binary tree is uniquely determined by the type of its contents, which we've restricted to being homogeneously typed.
 Examples of concrete types we could make from this are `BinTree Int` and `BinTree Complex` (but make sure you have both files loaded before you try to make one of those).

+The next thing we see is that there are two things to the right of the `=`, separated by `|`. `BinTree` has two data constructors.
+Since `Empty` has no fields, it's actually just a single unique value representing the empty tree. `Node`, on the other hand, is recursively defined as having a left and right subtree.

 Laziness